huzaifarehman1/Hanoi_tower_solver/README.md

 the heuristic Function or the evaluation of state is based on following

-1: the more spread out the better it is to make choice toward goals
+1: the more spread out the better it is to make choice toward goals however it forget the better path in this way so i want to see the state the are in one tower as the best so actually the more spread out the worse

-2: state is better that have the biggest ring connected to the second biggest ring and so on this must be exponential in term of vlue so it is better for 3 ring connection in this way then a two ring connections
+2: state is better that have the biggest ring connected to the second biggest ring and so on this must be in such way of term of vlue so it is better for 3 ring connection in this way then a two ring connections

+so cost = spread - correct positioned ^ 2 when best state = lowest cost

 for more see rules.txt